 There are two basic types of dentures – full dentures and partial dentures.
-Which one you choose will depend primarily on how many teeth need to be replaced.
+You can choose depending on how many teeth that needs to be replaced.

 Full dentures – A full denture is used to replace all teeth on the upper or lower jaw.
 The denture includes an acrylic base that looks like natural gums, which then sits over the gums after any existing teeth have been removed.